FrancescoCoco/SpotiAPIs/README.md

 The goal of this elaborate is
 to study sensitivity to optimize performance.

+The project contains four branches with different limits and reservations of cpus:
+- branch develop: cpus between 1(resevation) and 2(limit)
+- branch develop1-2: cpus between 0.25(resevation) and 0.5(limit)
+- branch develop1-4: cpus between 0.15(reservation) and 0.25(limit)
+- branch master: follow develop, it rapresents a stable version.
+It contains all the results

+This is the `DEVELOP BRANCH`

 ##### This project contains:
 - `MSSpotiApi`: a microservice through the APIs, inside that, it is possible to write and read on a